 expenses.
 For more information read our Adoption Fee Fact Sheet.

 Animals requiring vaccinations will need to be assessed by our staff veterinarian.
 If tests and/or vaccinations are needed, our staff will administer these treatments at the following cost:

 |FVR-CP (Feline Distemper) Vaccination

 If you are unable to give a donation to help pay for vaccinations and/or testing, please consider a smaller monetary donation or items such as laundry detergent, bleach, blankets, towels, paper towels, etc.

 To have one or more animals admitted to DHA, please call the shelter at (302) 571-0111 to schedule an assessment.
 Assessments are performed Tuesdays through Saturdays from 11 am to 3:30 pm.
 We cannot guarantee in advance that we will be able to accept any animal.

 Please be advised that we are NOT able to take walk-in animal

 surrenders, whether owned or found

 stray.
-Effective March 1st, 2014, please contact First State Animal Center and SPCA (formerly known as Kent County SPCA) if
+Please contact First State Animal Center and SPCA (formerly known as Kent County SPCA) if

 you have found a stray animal within the City of Wilmington limits or anywhere else in